Image

 Paclitaxel Coated Balloon for the Treatment of Chronic bEnigN sTricture- Bowel

-Testing paclitaxel-coated balloon for chronic bowel strictures.
+Exploring paclitaxel balloons for treating chronic benign bowel strictures.

 Recruiting